vlukiyanov/pyradixtree/README.md

   3
 ```

-Note that for simplicity the key type is hardcoded to `str`; another limitation is keys must have length greater than 0, so `""` is not allowed as a key.
+Note that for simplicity the key type is hardcoded to `str`.
+Another limitation is keys must have length greater than 0, or equivalently that `""` is not allowed as a key.

+The package can be installed using `poetry` for development, see for instructions at https://python-poetry.org/docs/ to install `poetry` itself.
+Once installed you can run the tests using `poetry run pytest`.

 This was created as a playground for learning the excellent `hypothesis` library.